MARCO and the Portal Project Team

 The Portal serves as a platform to engage all stakeholders in ocean planning from the five-state Mid-Atlantic region—putting essential data and state-of-the-art mapping and visualization technology into the hands of the agencies, industry, and community leaders.
-The Portal is maintained by a team consisting of the Monmouth University Urban Coast Institute, Ecotrust, The Nature Conservancy and Rutgers University’s Center for Remote Sensing and Spatial Analysis under the guidance of MARCO.
-It was developed with grant support from the Gordon and Betty Moore Foundation and the National Oceanic and Atmospheric Administration (NOAA).
+The Portal is maintained by a team consisting of researchers from the Monmouth University Urban Coast Institute, Ecotrust, the Rutgers University Center for Remote Sensing and Spatial Analysis, the Duke University Marine Geospatial Ecology Lab, and the New York State Department of State, working under the guidance of MARCO.

 Data featured on the site comes from a combination of sources, including key federal providers such as MarineCadastre.gov (a collaboration of the National Oceanic and Atmospheric Administration and the Bureau of Ocean Energy Management), the Coast Guard, the U.S. Fish and Wildlife Service, the Department of Defense and the Environmental Protection Agency.
 Data has also been produced through partnerships with nonprofit organizations and the private sector, as well as through research projects led by Portal Team members.
 The Portal Team also coordinates with the Mid-Atlantic Regional Association Coastal Ocean Observing System (MARACOOS), which provides real-time oceanography data via its OceansMap, to create maps at a long-range time scale appropriate for regional planning.

 The Portal will continue to grow and evolve to respond to stakeholder needs and current regional planning/policy issues and trends.
 For more information, watch our video tour of the Portal below or download our fact sheet.